MrkTheCoder/Data-Structures-In-CSharp/002LinkedList/README.md

    2. Write *UnitTest* to make sure it is working properly.
    3. What is the method Time Complexity?

-I add many comments not only at this method but also at Unit Tests class in region "[Tests for STEP 2]".
-Please check them after you wrote above method by your own.-run all *UnitTests* again.
+I add some comments to explain some tips about how LinkedList works.
+These comments are exists in both of this method and its Unit Tests related methods under region "[Tests for STEP 2]".
+Specially the way I did all Assertions in unit tests, they should explain how this list works.
+Please check these comments after you wrote it yourself.

 ## 3. Add `AddFirst` method:
 `AddFirst(T item)` method will add a new item to the beginning of  `LinkedList`.